-Nestled against the semi arid foothills of the Santa Clarita Valley, the Mint Canyon School site is one of the smallest and most rural in the valley.
+Nestled against the semi arid foothills of the Santa Clarita Valley, the Mint Canyon School site continues to be one of the smallest and most rural in the valley.
 Mint Canyon School first opened its doors in September of 1963 with 185 students.
 At that time, one permanent building contained six classrooms surrounding the cafeteria/library/multipurpose room.
-During the next forty years, portables were added to the site to accommodate classrooms, office, and the cafeteria.
-With major student growth predicted over the next five years, extensive remodeling of our one permanent building as well as construction for new permanent classrooms, office area, library/media center, and cafeteria began in June 2004, continued throughout the 2004 - 2005 school year, and was completed in October 2005.
-Students, staff, and parents returned home to Mint Canyon School at that time.

-The new Mint Canyon School site consists of a separate multipurpose room, and two two story buildings which include the office area, multimedia lab, library, staff room, work room, Intervention Room, Music Room, and classrooms.
-The permanent building includes a multi use area, a mini work room, Science Lab and classrooms.
+Today, the Mint Canyon School site looks dramatically different.
+Our students, staff and community enjoy a separate multipurpose room, a separate Kindergarten facility with two classrooms and a large play yard, two two story buildings which include the office area, multimedia lab, library, staff room, work room, Resource, English Language Development, and classrooms.
+The oroignal permanent building includes a multi use area, a mini work room, Science Lab, Music room, and classrooms.
 The state supported preschool, Junior Mints, and ASES/SAIL (After School Educaton and Safety/Supporting All in Learning), an after school program, are also housed on the Mint Canyon campus.

 While there are some expensive homes within our attendance area, currently, slightly more than 89% of our students come from family units well below the poverty level.
-Approximately 51% of our students speak a language other than English (11 language in all - 48% Spanish-speaking) and of those, 42% are limited English proficient.
+Approximately 50% of our students speak a language other than English (11 languages in all - 46% Spanish-speaking) and of those, 42% are limited English proficient.
 The vast majority of our parents have either not completed high school or have received the equivalent of a high school education.
 Relatively few parents have received a college degree.
-Compared with the other seven elementary schools in the Sulphur Springs School District, Mint Canyon School has the highest percentage of students participating in the National School Lunch Program (free/reduced lunch), the highest transiency rate, as well as the highest percentage of students who speak a language other than English.
+Compared with the other eight elementary schools in the Sulphur Springs School District, Mint Canyon School has the highest percentage of students participating in the National School Lunch Program (free/reduced lunch), the highest transiency rate, as well as the highest percentage of students who speak a language other than English.
 Yet, Mint Canyon School continues to be recognized for excellence in education.
 We have received the California Title I Achieving School award twice and the California Distinguished School award three times, most recently in 2006.

 In addition, we were one of 215 schools nationwide to be honored as a 2003 National Blue Ribbon School.
-As such, we are the first and only school in the Sulphur Springs School District to have received this highest honor which can be bestowed upon a school.
+As such, we are the first and only school in the Sulphur Springs School District to have received this highest honor that can be bestowed upon a school.

-Through state/district funding, site funds, and donations from private individuals and PTA, Mint Canyon School's library houses approximately eighteen books per student.
-Through site funds, grants from Santa Clarita, and donations from private individuals and PTA, every kindergarten through second grade classroom at Mint Canyon School now has at least two eMac computers.
-In addition to classroom computers, Mint Canyon School boasts a state of the art media lab and Smart Board technology in the Science Lab.
+Through state/district funding, site funds, and donations from private individuals and PTA, Mint Canyon School's library houses almost 11,400 books (approximately twenty-three books per student; 60% fiction, 40% non-fiction).
+Through site funds, grants from Santa Clarita, and donations from private individuals and PTA, every classroom at Mint Canyon School now has at least three eMac student computers.
+In addition to classroom computers, Mint Canyon School boasts a state of the art media lab.
+Additionally, every classroom, including the Science Lab and Music Room utilizes Smart Board and ELMO Digital Document Camera technology